-If two metal plates are set up such that one has light of a sufficient frequency to induce electron ejection shown on it, and the other, obscured from that light, is positioned in an uninterrupted direct line to the other metal plate, ejected electrons from the first plate can reach the second plate.
-If the two plates are connected electrically, a small current can be carried by the ejection of electrons from one plate to the other.
-The plate that has the incident light of a sufficient frequency shown on and ejects electrons is called the cathode, and the plate that receives the ejected electrons, the “collector” plate, is called the anode.
-If a voltage is applied between the two plates, it is possible to limit the amount of electrons that make up the current.
-If a positive voltage is applied between the plates, ejected electrons will be attracted to the anode and more electrons will cross the gap and thus the current will increase.
-This is referred to as a forward bias setup.
+If two metal plates are set up in a phototube such that one plate has light shone on it, and the other plate is positioned in a direct line to the other metal plate, ejected electrons from the first plate can reach the second plate, as shown in Figure 1.
+If the two plates are connected electrically, the ejection of electrons from one plate to the other can cause a small current.
+The plate that has the incident light of a sufficient frequency shone on and ejects electrons is called the cathode (depicted on the left in Figure 1) and the plate that receives the ejected electrons, the “collector” plate, is called the anode (depicted on the right in Figure 1).
+If a voltage is applied between the two plates, it is possible to limit the amount of electrons that get to the anode.
+If a positive voltage is applied between the plates, such as in the top image of Figure 1, ejected electrons will be attracted to the anode and more electrons will cross the gap and thus the current will increase.
+When ejected electrons are attracted to the anode, it is referred to as a forward bias setup.
+If the voltage is increased, eventually we will reach a limit of a maximum number of electrons crossing the gap and making up the current.
+This maximum current is referred to as the “saturation current”.
+If there is no voltage applied between the plates, only the photoelectrons that have the a direct exiting direction towards the other plate and sufficient kinetic energy will be able to cross the gap and contribute to the current.
 If a negative voltage is applied, the ejected electrons will be repelled by the anode and fewer electrons will cross the gap, and thus the current will decrease.
-This is referred to as a negative bias setup.
-In this case, only the electrons with a high enough kinetic energy will be able to cross the gap and overcome the repelling force of the anode.
+When ejected electrons are repelled by the anode, it is referred to as a reverse bias setup.
+In this case, only the electrons with a high enough kinetic energy will be able to cross the gap and overcome the repelling force of the negatively-charged anode.
+The greater the applied voltage in this case, the fewer photoelectrons will be attracted to the anode and the less the resulting current will be until no ejected photoelectrons have sufficient energy to cross the gap and the resulting current is 0 A. The voltage at which the resulting current is 0 A is referred to as the “stopping voltage” or the “retarding voltage”.
+Due to physical limitations, however, our apparatus always registers a certain negative current due to stray ejected photoelectrons coming off of the anode and colliding with the cathode, resulting in current flowing from anode to cathode.
+Fortunately, these reverse photoelectrons make up a constant current, so the voltage at which there is no more forward current and the reverse current is the only current measured is our stopping potential.

 The work done on an electron by the electric potential as the electron crosses the gap between the two plates is equal to the charge of the electron times the applied voltage between the plates e×V. If the voltage between the plates is set up in a reverse bias configuration and increased until the measured current is zero, the applied voltage is stopping all electrons from crossing the gap.
-This minimum voltage that stops all current between the two plates is known as the stopping voltage.
-At this voltage, the kinetic energy of the most energetic electrons is equal to the work done on them, as shown in Equation 4.
+This minimum voltage that stops all current between the two plates is known as the stopping voltage, V0.
+At this voltage, the kinetic energy of the most energetic electrons is equal to the work done on them:

-eV0=12mvmax2=Ekmax
+eV0=12mvmax2=Ekmax (4)